Florida Power of Attorney Pamphlet

 The authority of any agent under a Power of Attorney automatically ends when one of the following things happens: (1) the principal dies, (2) the principal revokes the Power of Attorney, (3) a court determines that the principal is totally or partially incapacitated and does not specifically provide that the Power of Attorney is to remain in force, (4) the purpose of the Power of Attorney is completed, or (5) the term of the Power of Attorney expires.
 In any of these instances, the Power of Attorney is terminated.
 If, after having knowledge of any of these events, a person continues to act as agent, he or she is acting without authority.

 When does a particular agent’s authority terminate?

-The authority of an agent under a Power of Attorney automatically ends when one of the following things happens: (1) the agent dies, (2) the agent resigns or is removed by a court, (3) the agent becomes incapacitated, or (4) the filing of a petition for dissolution of marriage if the agent is the principal’s spouse unless the Power of Attorney provides otherwise.
+The authority of an agent under a Power of Attorney automatically ends when one of the following things happens: (1) the agent dies, (2) the agent resigns or is removed by a court, (3) the agent becomes incapacitated, or (4) there is a filing of a petition for dissolution of marriage if the agent is the principal’s spouse, unless the Power of Attorney provides otherwise.

 What is the procedure for a principal to revoke a Power of Attorney?